GENNEX-TECH/eslint-config/README.md

-# Minimal Technology eslint configuration
+# Gennex Technology eslint configuration

 This repository contains the shared ESLint configuration used by the Minimal Technology team.
 It provides a standardized set of linting rules for your JavaScript and TypeScript projects, helping to ensure code quality and consistency across your projects.